schmitty890/homestead/README.md

 ### Branching process

-Master is a protected branch.
-This means we need at least 1 approval before we merge into our master branch.
-(having the master branch protected helps so we know for sure what is going into master, and noone can accidentally push code to it and break our site)
+- Master is a protected branch.
+This means we need at least 1 approval before we merge into our master branch. (having the master branch protected helps so we know for sure what is going into master, and noone can accidentally push code to it and break our site)
-Develop will be the branch we work off of.
-Develop will be merged into master twice a day.
+- Develop will be the branch we create branches off of.
+Develop will be merged into master at the end of every day.
-This screenshot illustrates this process.
+- This screenshot below illustrates this process.
-Feature A and Feature B are branches where we code our tasks.
-Once finished, we merge our branch into develop.
+- Feature A and Feature B are branches where we code our tasks.
+Once finished with making your edits, we merge that branch into develop.
 At the end of everyday, develop gets merged into master.
+- Then develop is updated with the latest version of master, and the process happens all over again.

 ![screenshot](./public/assets/images/branching.jpg)

 ```
-1. Start on a clean branch
+1. <b>Start on a clean branch</b>
   1.1 Check which branch you're on `git branch`

   1.2 Start on develop branch, `git checkout develop`